bodowd/bodowd.github.io/_posts/2024-08-10-umbra-style-molecules-part-2.md

 in my code is called, and `string_t` is the size of the prefix; I want to store more data in the prefix than the 4 bytes in `string_t` uses.

-Converting an Umbra-mol to `string_t` wasn't really much of a conversion at all.
+Converting an Umbra-mol to `string_t` was easier than I expected.
 I simply made the calculations for the prefixes, and packed it into a `std::string` along with the binary molecule at the end, and then passed that to a `string_t` constructor.